 The forward-looking statements are not meant to predict or guarantee actual results, performance, events or circumstances and may not be realized because they are based upon our current projections, plans, objectives, beliefs, expectations, estimates and assumptions and are subject to a number of risks and uncertainties and other influences, many of which we have no control over.
 Actual results and the timing of certain events and circumstances may differ materially from those described by the forward-looking statements as a result of these risks and uncertainties.
-Factors that may influence or contribute to the inaccuracy of the forward-looking statements or cause actual results to differ materially from expected or desired results may include, without limitation, the Company's ability to obtain reimbursement from CMS at acceptable levels or at all and the effect and timing of CMS decisions with respect thereto, the highly competitive markets in which the Company's products are sold, the Company's significant losses to date and anticipated future losses, the new and unproven nature of the market for the Company's products, the long, cyclical and variable sales cycles for the Company's products, the factors outside the Company's control that affect the production and sales of its products, which include but are not limited to disruptions in the global supply chain, the costs related to and impacts of potential failure of the Company to obtain or maintain protection for the Company's intellectual property rights, the inability to successfully consummate and integrate acquisitions, including the HMC Acquisition, the failure of the Company to obtain or maintain regulatory approval to market the Company's medical devices, risks related to product liability, recall and warranty claims, the volatility of the market price of and limited trading in our common stock.
-A description of some of the risks and uncertainties that could cause our actual results to differ materially from those described by the forward-looking s
+Factors that may influence or contribute to the inaccuracy of the forward-looking statements or cause actual results to differ materially from expected or desired results may include, without limitation, the Company's ability to obtain reimbursement from CMS at acceptable levels or at all and the effect and timing of CMS decisions with respect thereto, the highly competitive markets in which the Company's products are sold, the Company's significant losses to date and anticipated future losses, the new and unproven nature of the market for the Company's products, which include but are not limited to disruptions in the global supply chain, the costs related to and impacts of potential failure of the Company to obtain or maintain protection for the Company's intellectual property rights, the inability to successfully consummate and integrate acquisitions, including the HMC Acquisition, the failure of the Company's medical devices, risks related to product liability, recall and warranty claims, the volatility of the market there of and limited trading in our common stock.
+A description of some of the risks and uncertainties that could cause our actual results to differ materially from those described by the forward-looking statements in this Annual Report appears in the section captioned "Risk Factors" and elsewhere in this Annual Report.